-Biological pesticides continued as the focus of the District's operation in 2019.
-TRMVC's 2019 application of Bti and Bs to irrigated property, isolated ponds and ditches within the District decreased from 2013 by more than 300%.
-Granular Bti and Bs were applied by gas-powered MaruyamaTM backpack blowers, belly grinder style seeders and by horn seeders.
+Biological pesticides continued as the focus of the District's operation in 2020.
+TRMVC's 2020 application of Bti and Bs to irrigated property, isolated ponds and ditches within the District decreased from 2013 by more than 400%.
+Granular Bs was applied by gas-powered MaruyamaTM backpack blowers, belly grinder style seeders, by horn seeders and UAV pesticide systems.